 I’m an amateur writer trying to publish my debut novel at a slightly challenging time.
-Corona virus seems to have turned our lives upside down in so many ways.
+COVID-19 seems to have turned our lives upside down in so many ways.
 The last thing a publisher wants to do during economic uncertainty and pandemic shock is take a punt on an unknown writer.

 Yet here I am with this manuscript of my fictional novel, How the Birdman Learnt to Fly.
 It is inspired by my father’s battle with mental incapacity, ageing with dignity and the experiences of Italian migrants coming to Australia after World War II, particularly working on the Snowy Mountains scheme.

 I’d love to share my novel with people all over Australia to see what they think.
 I’m hopeful you’re looking for something to read in this time of physical distancing and isolation.
 You might just be willing to give a few hours of your life to read a free (nearly finished) book.
 With all our lives moving online, it feels like the right time to try something like this.

 All I ask in return is that you give me feedback in the form of two stars and one wish.
 That just means providing me with two pieces of positive feedback, and one thing you would change in the novel.

 If you’re interested, just email me at email@example.com with your preferred e-book format and I’ll send you a copy.

 How the Birdman Learnt to Fly is the story of Dom Divello, who learned the tough lessons of multiculturalism growing up on the Snowy Mountains scheme, before becoming an advocate for other immigrants and disadvantaged workers as a union official.
 Now in the twilight of his life, Dom is determined to overcome a recent stroke and his son’s attempts to place him in care to achieve one final victory – dress up in an embarrassing costume and plunge into the icy depths of Lake Burley Griffin in the annual Birdman Rally.